Gabriel-Dalmolin/Odin-project---Recipes-/README.md

-# Odin-project---Recipes-
+# Odin-project-Recipes
-The first project from the Odin project
+The first project from the Odin project, a simple recipes site using HTML